wallarm/product-documentation/docs/latest/installation/connectors/cloudflare.md

     Preserve the existing values for parameters like `wallarm_node`, `wallarm_mode`, and others.
 1. **Deploy** the updated functions.

-Worker upgrades may require a Wallarm node upgrade, especially for major version updates.
+Worker upgrades may require a Wallarm Node upgrade, especially for major version updates.
 See the [Wallarm Native Node changelog](../../updating-migrating/native-node/node-artifact-versions.md) for release updates and upgrade instructions.
 Regular node updates are recommended to avoid deprecation and simplify future upgrades.